ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Controller Glance Radius:** The radius of the accepted distance from the controller origin point to determine if the controller is being looked at.
  * **Custom Right Controller Origin:** A custom transform to provide the world space position of the right controller.
  * **Custom Left Controller Origin:** A custom transform to provide the world space position of the left controller.
+ * **Custom Raycast:** A custom raycaster to use when raycasting to find controllers.

 ### Class Events